sanju2/AWS-DevSecOps-Project/README.md

 ![image](https://github.com/sanju2/AWS-DevSecOps-Project/assets/111639918/26bff017-df4f-4ada-b27d-5bd7c0215d08)

-I have made some changes in the code and above you can see the changes succesfully completed,
+I have made some changes in the code and above you can see the changes succesfully completed.
+### Thank You! :shipit: